 Clear Voice Therapy in New York City

-Clear Voice Therapy may be helpful to you if your voice is rough, gravelly, hoarse, rapsy or otherwise strained.
+Clear Voice Therapy may be helpful to you if your voice is rough, gravelly, hoarse, raspy or otherwise strained.
 Other symptoms that Clear Voice Therapy should be considered for, is if you’re clearing your voice excessively through the day, if your voice cuts out, breaks off, changes pitch, or fades away.
 Some people feel pain or tension in the throat when using their voice that may even extend to the jaw, neck, back, or chest.
 These voice compromises can be treated by Dr. Kaminsky implementing Craniosacral Therapy and Pranic Healing energy work.

 Clear Voice Therapy can also benefit singers looking to fine tune their voice and enhance the potential of their vocal chords, achieve in the “Zone” status.